motoki317/sc/README.md

 3. `Set()` the value.

 This is probably the most common use-case, and it is fine for most applications.
+But if you do not write it properly, the following problems may occur:

-But if the data flow is large, this simple logic contains the risk of cache stampede if you do not lock it properly.
+- If the data flow is large, the cache stampede might occur.
-What's more, writing such logic by yourself also contains risks like forgetting to call `Set()`, accidentally using different keys for `Get()` and `Set()`, and so on.
+- Accidentally using different keys for `Get()` and `Set()`.
-Most users do not need to write cache logic by themselves.
+- Over-caching or under-caching by using inappropriate keys.

+sc solves the problems mentioned above by acting as a 'cache layer'.

+- sc will manage the requests for you - no risk of accidentally writing a bad caching logic and overloading your data-store with cache stampede.
+- No manual `Set()` needed - no risk of accidentally using different keys.
+- Only the cache key is passed to the pre-provided replacement function - no risk of over-caching or under-caching.

-This is why sc does not have a `Set()` method - users can just provide replaceFn on the setup, then just use `Get()` to automatically access the source if necessary.
+This is why sc does not have a `Set()` method, and forces to provide replacement function on setup.
 In this way, there is no risk of cache stampede and possible bugs described above - sc will handle it for you.
-If you still need to use `Set()` for some reason, then this library may not be for you.

-Since there is no `Set()` method, users cannot set the value on write (no-write-allocate).
-But for similar reasons described above, it is simpler this way and there is less risk of probable bugs.
+### But I still want to manually `Set()` value on update!

+By the nature of the design, sc is a no-write-allocate type cache.
+You update the value on the backing data-store, and then call `Forget()` to clear the value on the cache. sc will automatically load the value next time `Get()` is called.

+One could design another 'cache layer' library with `Set()` method which automatically calls the pre-provided update function which updates the backing data-store, then updates the value on the cache.
+But that would add whole another level of complexity - sc aims to be a simple foolproof cache layer.

 ## Borrowed Ideas